Pebbles on the Beach

 Or splashed in strokes upon broad canvas strown;

-In all of these you would be set apart,
+In all of these your visage stands apart,

-Still none revered as those locked in my heart.
+None more revered than those locked in my heart.

 What will you think of me when I have gone